Excel

 Import Data

-To import data from CData Connect Spreadsheets to Excel for the web, follow these steps:
+To import data from CData Connect Spreadsheets to Excel, follow these steps:

 Import Connections